timscott/react-devise/README.md

 ## Introduction

 Devise has long been the go-to authentication library for Rails apps.
 Just drop Devise into your Rails app, make a few tweaks, and get on with building awesome business features.
-But what happens when we want to build single page apps?
-A lot of Devise functionality is wrapped up with server side routing and rendering.
-When Rails is API only, must we leave Devise behind?
+But what happens when you want to build single page apps?
+Must of Devise's functionality is wrapped up with server side routing and rendering.
+When using Rails strictly as data API, must your leave Devise behind?

 It turns out it's not very hard to purpose Devise as an authentication backend.
 But that leaves undone a bunch of view-related functionality comes with Devise out of the box.